 Deciding where to stay in Hakone can be quite difficult but some things to consider are:

 - Do you want a property with an outdoor onsen, bathhouse or private in-room onsen?
-While there are some excellent onsen day resorts in the area putting on your yakata and going down to the one within your accommodation is a part of the Hakone experience.
+While there are some excellent onsen day resorts in the area putting on your yukata and going down to the one within your accommodation is a part of the Hakone experience.

-- Is it important to you to be near the train station to drop off luggage and get on with exploring?
+- Is it important for you to be near the train station to drop off luggage and get on with exploring?
 Very few places offer a transfer service but the station and several of the attractions do have lockers to store bags you don’t need with you along the way.